ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 Assuming you are in the `sample_dataset` directory and have `pynidm` installed, use the `bidsmri2nidm` command to add URLs to the variables in `participants.json`.
-For the age variable, select `Chronological Age` and select `Genotypic Sex` for the sex variable, but you can select your favorite for `handedness`.
+For the age variable, select `2: Label: Age` and select `1: Label: SEX` for the sex variable, but you can select your favorite for `handedness`.

-(**NOTE**: The `bidsmri2nidm` command will also annotate `pheno1.json` and `pheno2.json` which contain redundant information, so it is expected that you will be annotating the same variables multiple times).

 Which of the following `bidsmri2nidm` commands below will annotate this dataset and output a `nidm.ttl` file? (assuming you are in